xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 Follwing file formats are supported: `application/pdf`, `text/plain`, `text/html`.

 The "file" needs to be provided as base64 encoded string.
-Reusing the example from the getting started section and provding the snippet as `text/plain` file leads to following example:
+Reusing the example from the getting started section and providing the snippet as `text/plain` file leads to the following example:

 ```bash
 curl -X POST "$URL/documents" \